sjbrown/misc_work/genesis/rules.md

 phases.
 CROWD points can be used to qualify for new Gigs and are critical for anyone planning to Go Solo.

-At the end of a Gig, players add together:
+At the end of a Gig, players add up all their 10 Chips, then add one point for each of their successful goal circle markers.

- * their 10 Chips
- * the number of the spot on the stage their Player Marker is currently on

 They can distribute those points into their CROWD, COMMITMENT, and COIN, depending on their Role.
-Each Role may only distribute individual points into **two** categories, as shown on the character sheet.
+(See the character sheet) Each Role may only distribute individual points into **two** categories, as shown on the character sheet.
 For example, the Front player may only put their individual score points into COIN or CROWD.

-To keep score, collect tokens or move your Player Score Marker along the relevant track.
+To keep score, move your Player Score Marker along the relevant track.

-Players don't have to show how you are splitting up your points until everyone declares that they've finished.
+Players don't have to show how you are splitting up points until everyone declares that they've finished.

 ### Distributing your spotlight score points